textileio/community/docs/powergate/faq.md

 Note that if you are running the Powergate stack with `make up`, [this is already wired automatically](https://github.com/textileio/powergate/blob/d373c74922dfca5b56d7994a51bb59e496ef5730/docker/docker-compose.yaml#L35).

-### The `pow ffs log` commands mention an error `... adding markets funds failed:`, how can I fix this?
+### The `pow data log` commands mention an error `... adding markets funds failed:`, how can I fix this?

-You should check that your FFS wallet address used for making deals has enough funds.
+You should check that your Storage Profile wallet address used for making deals has enough funds.

 ### What does the following log error mean:  `rpc go-jsonrpc: xxxx`?